Frequently Asked Questions & Answers On Metal Detecting & Metal Detector Choices

 Most detectors are designed to excel at one type of hunting or another but can be used for other types of hunting as well.
 For example, most gold prospecting machines use some form of higher gain in the circuitry to get better sensitivity to small gold nuggets in the ground.
 While this is a good thing for prospectors, coin hunters may find it annoying that their detectors are picking up every bit of a pull-tab that has been run over with a lawnmower.

-This is probably the #1 question that I get asked.
-Unfortunately, there is no one single answer.
-Each metal detectorist has specific needs that cannot be answered by one single detector.
-The easiest way to find the "best" detector is to evaluate your detecting style, your experience level, and the time that you will spend hunting.
+There is not any one metal detector that is best for everyone.
+The easiest way to find the “best” detector is to evaluate your detecting style, your experience level, and the time that you will spend hunting.
 After taking all of these things into consideration, then you will be able to find a detector that fits your needs and your budget.

 The answers to these questions are connected, so I will try to answer them together.
 Generally speaking, the higher the price of a detector, the more features that it will have.
 More features translate into more knobs.
 The more features and/or knobs that a detector has, the more you are able to tune the detector to the type of hunting conditions that you are likely to encounter.